-TSAR Publications is dedicated to bringing to the reading public fresh new writing from Canada and across the world that reflects the diversity of our rapidly globalizing world, particularly in Canada and the United States.
+Mawenzi House is dedicated to bringing to the reading public fresh new writing from Canada and across the world that reflects the diversity of our rapidly globalizing world, particularly in Canada and the United States.
 Our focus is on works that can loosely be termed “multicultural” and particularly those that pertain to Asia and Africa.

 Briarpatch is Saskatchewan’s independent alternative news magazine committed to building a socialist democratic society.
 We provide a forum for disadvantaged peoples and support progressive movements working to change unjust structures and build a genuine political and economic democracy.
 We support peace, equality, democracy, social justice, Aboriginal self-determination, and the protection of the environment.
 We oppose the oppression of people on the basis of nation, class, race, gender, ability and sexual orientation.

 Ricepaper is a national literary arts magazine committed to providing voice and focus on East Asian and Southeast Asian culture.
 A forum for inclusive, representative and progressive dialogue, Ricepaper showcases the quality work by artists, scholars, and cultural producers that reflects the diverse interests of Asian Canadians.
 By providing an alternative to mainstream media for both readers and advertisers, Ricepaper strives to connect the local, national, and global community by challenging the parameters of how Asian Canadians are perceived and defined.